MatOpt/srPCP_code/README.md

 The original source code was obtained from the paper's [supplementary material](https://openreview.net/attachment?id=NNZ0caVe2ak&name=supplementary_material).
 We have made minor modifications to the `root_pcp.m` file to extract additional outputs required for our project.

+## Support

+For questions, bug reports, or feature requests, please file an issue through the GitHub [issue tracker](https://github.com/MatOpt/srPCP_code/issues/new).

+This project is under active development.
+You can follow its progress at the official [GitHub repository](https://github.com/MatOpt/srPCP_code).